LONG BEACH, Wash — Disclaimer: This episode is an encore presentation of KING 5's Evening.

 "We came all the way from the United Kingdom to fly kites at Long Beach," said kite festival guests Paul and Helen Morgan.

-The festival encourages people of all ages to come out and enjoy.
+The festival encourages people of all ages to come out and enjoy it.
 Learning how to fly a kite takes most people back to being ten years old again.

 "We do ballet routines to choreographed music, so it's kind of like your ice skaters except we do it with kites," said Region Nine Director for the American Kite Flyers Association Brett Morris.